-Module 1: Basics of Communication
+Chapter 1: Basics of Communication

 This chapter introduces the fundamental concepts of communication, exploring its significance in everyday life and professional settings.
-It covers key elements of communication, different types of communication (verbal, non-verbal, written), and barriers to effective communication.
+It covers key elements of communication, different types of communication such as verbal, non-verbal, written and barriers to effective communication.
 Understanding these basics helps in building strong interpersonal and professional relationships.

-Module 2: Writing Skills
+Chapter 2: Writing Skills